NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsR.clean.rst

 | Location | DJToolkit 1.16                                                    |
 +----------+-------------------------------------------------------------------+

 This function obtains a chunk of memory for your program to use, the starting address is returned as the result of the call.
-Note that the function will ask for 4 bytes more than you require, these are used to store a flag so that calls to `READ\_HEADER <KeywordsR.clean.html#read-header>`__ do not crash the system by attempting to deallocate invalid areas of memory.
+Note that the function will ask for 4 bytes more than you require, these are used to store a flag so that calls to :ref:`read-header` do not crash the system by attempting to deallocate invalid areas of memory.
 If you call this function, the returned address is the first byte that your program can use.

 **EXAMPLE**

-The following example shows how this function can be used to reserve a buffer for `READ_HEADER <KeywordsR.clean.html#read-header>`__, described elsewhere.
+The following example shows how this function can be used to reserve a buffer for :ref:`read-header`, described elsewhere.

 ::